dantasl/Basic-Data-Structure-I/list/README.md

 * Type `make init` to create the project structure;
 * Type `make` to compile the project.

-There is already a driver testing some of the vector's functions.
-If you want to run this file, type: <code>./bin/vector</code>
+There is already a driver testing some of the list's functions.
+If you want to run this file, type: <code>./bin/list</code>

 ## Including and using library

-To use this library, you have to include the `vector.h` into your application.
-These vectors are instantiated as following:
+To use this library, you have to include the `list.h` into your application.
+The list is instantiated as following:

-* `sc::vector<T> v`
+* `ls::list<T> v`

-Where `sc` is the namespace (stands for sequential container), `<T>` is a type (e.g. string, int, float, double, etc.),  and `v` is the elements name.
+Where `ls` is the namespace (stands for list), `<T>` is a type (e.g. string, int, float, double, etc.),  and `v` is the elements name.

 ## Possible errors and exceptions